JamieS56/Milestone-Project-3/README.md

 * Able to edit user profiles(excluding passwords)
 * Able to delete and edit bookings
 * have different access levels based on account type.
-* Searh booking and user features.
+* Search booking and user features.

 ## Technologies Used